-Calligraphy by children
+Calligraphy by children |

-Photo credit: Kanko* / CC licence
+Photo credit: Kanko* / CC licence |

 The Japanese education system is a three-part system which begins at age six, and usually continues to age eighteen.
 Children attend elementary school, shōgakkō (小学校), for six years, starting at age six.
 From age twelve, they attend three years of junior high school, chūgakkō (中学校).
 On graduating from junior high school, they may attend high school, kōtōgakkō (高等学校), informally known as kōkō (高校).
 School years begin in April, and the child's school year is determined by his or her age on April 1.

 Children begin officially learning reading and writing at the age of six, when they enter elementary school.
 They learn hiragana and katakana during the first year of elementary school.
-(See and for more about these.)
+(See Hiragana and katakana for more about these.)
 They may already be able to read hiragana and katakana, but this is not part of the official curriculum.

-One thousand and twenty-six kanji (Chinese characters, see for more about them) are learnt over the six years of elementary school.
+One thousand and twenty-six kanji (Chinese characters, see Kanji for more about them) are learnt over the six years of elementary school.
 The kanji are divided into six one-year grades of 80, 160, 200, 197, 197, and 192 characters.
 These grades are commonly known as the kyōiku kanji (教育漢字) or gakushū kanji (学習漢字), but their official name is Gakunenbetsu Kanji Haitōhyō (学年別漢字配当表).[1][2]
 This means "List of kanji by school year".

 Children learn calligraphic writing using a brush in the kaisho form (see Handwritten styles) during their third year of school.
 Many children also study penmanship or calligraphy, shūji (習字), outside school.